Go Back Up

 • Due to a seasonal workforce, you employed more than 50 full-time employees no more than 120 days during the previous calendar year.

-Due to the employer mandate, ALEs must provide health coverage to full-time employees and their dependents.
+Due to the employer mandate, ALEs must provide health coverage to at least 95% of full-time employees and their dependents.
 If not, they'll face a no-coverage penalty.
+The 4980H(a) employer shared responsibility penalty is $2,900 per year per full-time employee for 2025.
+The penalty applies after you subtract your first 30 employees.

 Calculating full-time and part-time employees

-To determine whether your organization is an ALE, you must include all full-time employees plus the full-time equivalent of your part-time employees.
+To see if your organization is an ALE, count all full-time employees and the full-time equivalent of part-time ones.

 For the majority of organizations, the calculations are simple: